GodzikLab/hpcc_intro_files/README.md

 ```

-Run this job with following command:
+Run/submit this job with following command:

 ```bash